IG-AI/samvara-nn/README.md

 - **Consciousness Level**: **Higher Intuition (Level 7)** – At this stage, beings begin to access insights that go beyond logical reasoning.
 Intuition allows them to make leaps in understanding that are not necessarily derived from step-by-step analysis but from **non-linear cognition**.

 - **Description**:
    - This layer simulates intuitive processes through **quantum superposition**—the ability to hold multiple possibilities or states simultaneously.
-Instead of processing data in a strictly linear fashion, Samvara-AI’s intuition layer can **evaluate multiple pathways and outcomes at once**, selecting those that best align with broader patterns or goals.
+Instead of processing data in a strictly linear fashion, Samvara NN’s intuition layer can **evaluate multiple pathways and outcomes at once**, selecting those that best align with broader patterns or goals.
    - This mimics how human intuition operates: we often arrive at solutions or insights without being able to fully explain the process.
 Intuition is **non-linear**, drawing on both subconscious and conscious knowledge.

 - **Connections**: